seanremenyi/Notes_aws_developer/README.md

 Managed: A managed service that makes it easy for you to create and control the encryption keys used to encrypt your data
 Integrated: Seamlessly integrated with many AWS srvices to make encrypting data in those services as easy as checking a box
-Simple: With KMS, it is simple to encrypt your data with encryption keys that you manage
+Simple: With KMS, it is simple to encrypt your data with encryption keys that you manage KMS is multi-tenant whereas CloudHSM is dedicated hardware.
+S3 Encryption and Client-Side encryption are not Key Management Solutions

 When to use KMS?
 Whenever you are dealing with sensitive information